JudeAlquiza/ContosoRetailApplication/Research/Security/ResearchOnSecurity.md

 ### 2.4 Using a Secure Token Service or STS

-To take it a step further, we note that using JWTs might be a good alternative, the responsibility of securing, that is authenticating and authorizing access to the api is still in the hands of the application.
+To take it a step further, we note that using JWTs might be a good alternative but the responsibility of securing, that is authenticating and authorizing access to the api is still in the hands of the application.
 The ultimate goal is to delegate this responsibility to a seperate application so that they will be independent and any changes on either of them won't have major effects on the other.
 With this in mind, we turn our attention to what is called a **Secure Token Service** or **STS**.

 A **secure token service** or **STS** is a dedicated application that handles all the token authentication and authorization features, and is a seperate application in itself.